orassayag/users-list/README.md

 # Users List

 Built in November 2018.
-React.js + Node.js load list of users with infinite scroll + Call Rest API with Websocket and view new users added in React.js.
+A React.js + Node.js project to load list of users with infinite scroll + Call Rest API with Websocket and view new users added dynamically.

 ## Getting Started